mdadil2003/Personal-Expense-Tracker/README.md

 # Project: Personal Expense Tracker

 ## Description
-A Python-based web application for managing personal expenses.
+A Python-based desktop application for managing personal expenses.
 The app allows users to add, view, filter, and delete transactions.
 It also generates monthly reports and visual charts using SQLite for data storage and Matplotlib for visualization.